hyperpixel34/aerothemeplasma/INSTALL.md

     - Preset panel layout that can be applied from Edit mode

 3. Move ```sddm-theme-mod``` to ```/usr/share/sddm/themes```.
 Optionally, to enable the Vista start screen, set ```enableStartup=true``` in ```theme.conf.user```
 4. Import and apply the color scheme through System Settings.
-7. When applying the global theme, only apply the splash screen and uncheck everything else.

 ## KWin components <a name="kwin"></a>